 When a student feels ready to resume studies at Pratt, he/she must present compelling evidence that the condition that precipitated the MLOA has been sufficiently treated and improved to the point where it will no longer adversely affects his/her safety and functioning or the safety and functioning of the larger institute community.
 The student is advised that possible restrictions to access to the campus and its services may be invoked as a result of the circumstances associated with the MLOA.
 The student would be notified in writing by the Vice President for Student Affairs (or designee) should any restrictions apply.

-In order to return from a MLOA, the student must notify the appropriate unit of Health and Counseling Services in writing by the following dates:
+In order to return from a MLOA, the student must notify the Care Coordinator, Martha Cedarholm, listed previously in writing by the following dates: